ffromani/kubevirt-metrics-collector/README.md

 ```
 Note the usage of `serviceMonitorNamespaceSelector`.
 [See here for more details](https://github.com/coreos/prometheus-operator/issues/1331)

-3. Now, you may need to add labels to the namespaces, like kube-system.
+### Add labels to the namespaces
+This step depends on how you are running your cluster.
+As per kubevirt 0.10.z, if you using the `kube-system` namespace (by default it is so), you need to perform this step.
 Here's an example of how it could look like:
 ```yaml
 apiVersion: v1
 kind: Namespace